supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Review the "Industry & regulatory standards" available to you by default.

-1. Select **Add more standards** to review additional standards available.

 1. Select Microsoft Defender for Cloud below the search box to return to the main blade.